ashierj/superdemo/doc/development/fe_guide/registry_architecture.md

 When adding a new registry:

 - Leverage the shared components that already exist.
-It's good to look at how the components are structured and used in the more mature registries (for example, the Package Registry).
+It's good to look at how the components are structured and used in the more mature registries (for example, the package registry).
 - If it's in line with the backend requirements, we suggest using GraphQL for the API.
 This helps in dealing with the innate performance issue of registries.
 - If possible, we recommend using [Vue Router](https://v3.router.vuejs.org/)